rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 I'll touch on this in a later post but there are two ways you can compress data in Hadoop.

-1. File level compression
+1. File-Level Compression
-2. Block Level Compression
+2. Block-Level Compression

 File-level compression means you compress entire files regardless of the file format, the same way you would compress a file in Linux.
-Some of these formats are splittable (eg bzip2, or LZO if indexed).
+Some of these formats are splittable (e.g. bzip2, or LZO if indexed).

 So you'd end up with a file called `user-data.csv.gzip` for example.

 Block-level compression is internal to the file format, so individual blocks of data within the file are compressed.
 This means that the file remains splittable even if you use a non-splittable compression codec like *Snappy*.
 However, this is only an option if the specific file format supports it.

-So you'd still have a file called `user-data.sequence`, which would include a header noting the compression coded needed to read the remaining file contents.
+So you'd still have a file called `user-data.sequence`, which would include a header noting the compression codec needed to read the remaining file contents.

 If you're seriously thinking about file formats then you should use compression.
 Snappy is a great balance of speed and compression ratio, and I've used it with great success in the past.